dkh-dev/app/README.md

             res.send({ explicit: true })
         },

+        // handlers are fail-safe
-        // handlers are fail-safe, feel free to throw an error from inside '/gimme-an-error': () => {
+        // feel free to throw an error from inside '/gimme-an-error': () => {
             throw Error('user has requested an error')
         },